2006 Michigan gubernatorial election: Campaign

 The DeVos and Campbell campaigns each made the state's economy their major issue.
 DeVos criticized the Single Business Tax, high unemployment, and job outsourcing which occurred during Granholm's first term; Campbell assailed the $12 billion taken from Michigan's taxpayers and appropriated to the military siege of Iraq (which he calls "Duh-bya's Folly") and advocated for a local currency, independent of the U.S. dollar which he and running mate David Skrbina say is in imminent jeopardy of collapse.
 Granholm countered that her policies saved thousands of jobs.
 She also attacked DeVos's partisanship, wealth, and tenure at Alticor.
 One of Granholm's most prominent lines of attack was the accusation that Alticor, under DeVos's tenure, outsourced thousands of jobs to China while cutting 1,400 jobs in Michigan, a charge that the DeVos campaign and numerous media factcheckers denied.
 DeVos, Campbell and Granholm criticized the Michigan Civil Rights Initiative which was exclusively supported by Creswell. and passed by a wide margin.

 On August 25, 2006, Detroit Mayor Kwame Kilpatrick pledged to actively campaign for Granholm and utilize the campaign team which got him re-elected as mayor.

 The Michigan Democratic Party held their state convention in city of Detroit at Cobo Hall while the Michigan Republican Party held their convention in the City of Novi in Oakland County at the new Rock Financial Showplace.

 In October 2006, the Creswell campaign spent over $10,000 on radio advertising, which while small, was the most spent on a such advertising by any Michigan gubernatorial campaign outside the Democratic or Republican parties.
 The largest investment was made in advertisements on Detroit AM Radio stations WJR and WXYT.
 These commercials specifically targeted Devos and Granholm by referring to them as candidates of "The two old parties," and berating them for supporting state-supported preferences based on race and sex: A clear reference to MCRI.
 Campbell spent less than $1,000, as was the case with the Dashairya campaign.

 Debates

 The DeVos and Granholm campaigns agreed to three televised debates and a single joint appearance.
 This agreement did not include any provision for participation by third-party candidates.
-Granholm and DeVos appeared together October 12 at the Detroit Economic Club in which each candidate delivered their job plans.
+Granholm and DeVos appeared together October 12 at the Detroit Economic Club in which each candidate delivered their job plans, which was described as a debate at the event itself, even if it wasn't officially designated as such.